sezan92/bicycle_gazebo/README.md

 * Open a terminal and run ```catkin_make```
 * Open a terminal and run ```roslaunch bicycle_gazebo main.launch```

-The simulation should look like the image below
+The simulation should look like the image above